-I have audited the financial statements of the Unclaimed Stock and Dividends Account for the year ended 31 March 2018.
-The financial statements comprise: Receipts and Payments, the Statement of Balances and the related notes.
-These financial statements have been prepared under the accounting policies set out within the Foreword and management commentary.
+I certify that I have audited the financial statements of the Unclaimed Stock and Dividends Account for the year ended 31 March 2019.
+The financial statements comprise: Receipts and Payments, the Statement of Balances, and the related notes.
+These financial statements have been prepared under the accounting policies set out within them.